ChinaKnowledge.de -

 Jun 18, 2010 © Ulrich Theobald

-The book of 18 juan length was written between 1634 and 1637.
+The Tiangong kaiwu of 18 juan length was written between 1634 and 1637.
 It was printed in 1637 by Tu Boju 涂伯聚, during the Kangxi reign-period 康熙 (1662-1722) by Yang Suqing 楊素卿, and in 1771 by the Eisei Studio 營生堂 in Japan.
 The Tiangong kaiwu is not recorded in the imperial bibliography of the official dynastic history Mingshi 明史 and was almost lost.
 The Japanese edition was the only surviving copy.
 Modern editions have been published by the Zhonghua Shuju Press 中華書局 in 1959 and the Guangdong Renmin Press 廣東人民出版社 in 1976.
 The latter includes a commentary and translation into modern Chinese by Zhong Guangyan 鍾廣言.
 There are numerous translations into other languages.

 The Tiangong kaiwu is just one of a whole series of scientific books that were written between the Song 宋 (960-1279) and the Ming periods, like Ziren yizhi 梓人遺制, Mengxi bitan 夢溪筆談, Bianmin tuzuan 便民圖纂, Gengzhi tupu 耕織圖譜 or Yuanxi qiqi tushuo 遠西奇器圖說.

-The term tiangong 天工 first appears in the Confucian Classic Shangshu 尚書 "Book of Documents" (ch.
+The term tiangong 天工 first appears in the Classic Shangshu 尚書 "Book of Documents" (ch.
 Gao Yao mo 皋陶謨), where it describes the forces of nature.
 The concept of kaiwu 開物 is derived from the Classic Yijing 易經 "Book of Changes", where it is used to refer to human processing of the products of nature.
-The title of the Tiangong kaiwu thus expresses the joint forces of Heaven and man to produce useful objects out of the products of nature.
+The title of the Tiangong kaiwu thus expresses the joint forces of Heaven and man to produce valuable objects out of the products of nature.
 Man plays a central role because without him, "grains would not grow".

-The chapter Naili 乃粒 describes the cultivation of rice and wheat, the use of various agricultural tools, water-driven machines used in agriculture, and also some other fruits of the field, like different kinds of millet (shu 黍, ji 稷, su 粟) or beans (shu 菽).
+The chapter Naili 乃粒 describes the cultivation of rice and wheat, the use of various agricultural tools, water-driven machines used in agriculture, and also some other fruits of the field, like different kinds of millet (shu 黍, ji 稷, su 粟) or pulse (shu 菽).
 The chapter Naifu 乃服 is dedicated to sericulture (silk production).
 It describes the raise of silkworms, the use of tools to spin the threads of the cocoons and the weaving of yarns to textiles.
 It also includes information on other textile products, like cotton (mian 棉), hemp (ma 麻, used for linen), and wool (mao 毛).
-The chapter Zhangshi 彰施 described the dyeing process and various dyeing stains, especially indigo (landian 藍澱), including the cultivation of the plant, the extraction of the dye.
+The chapter Zhangshi 彰施 describes the dyeing process and various dyeing stains, especially indigo (landian 藍澱), including the cultivation of the plant and the extraction of the dye.
 The chapter Suijing 粹精 switches back to grains and describes the harvest of rice and wheat and the processing of the grains, like de-spelting and milling.

 The chapter Zhouche 舟車 describes the production of boats and ships, as well as carts, with all their many different parts.
 The focus lies on boats for the transport of grain on the Grand Canal, but sea-going ships are described as well.

-The chapter Chuiduan 錘鍛 is dedicated to the description of the production of all different kinds of iron and copper tools, like knives, toes, files, bodkins, saws, planes, chisels, or needles.
+The chapter Chuiduan 錘鍛 is dedicated to the production of all different kinds of iron and copper tools, like knives, toes, files, bodkins, saws, planes, chisels, or needles.
 The chapter Fanshi 燔石 describes the processing of coal (mei 煤) and other minerals, like chalk (shihui 石灰), alum, vitriol (fanshi 礬石), sulphur (liuhuang 硫黃) and arsenic ores (pishi 砒石).
 Concerning coal, the methods of mining are described, as well as different kinds of coal, like anthracite (mingmei 明煤), bituminous coal (suimei 碎煤) and powdery coal (motan 末煤).

 The Tiangong kaiwu is one of the most important early books on Chinese science and technology.
-With its wide range of topics describes, it can serve as an encyclopaedia on early modern crafts and industry in China.
+With its wide range of topics described, it can serve as an encyclopaedia on early modern crafts and industries in China.
 Later books therefore often quoted text and copied the illustrations in the Tiangong kaiwu, like the vast Qing-period 清 (1644-1911) encyclopaedia Gujin tushu jicheng 古今圖書集成, the agricultural book Shoushi tongkao 授時通考, Wu Qijun's 吳其濬 (1789-1847) Diannan kuangchang tulüe 滇南礦廠圖略 (on mining in Yunnan), Zhiwu mingshi tukao 植物名實圖考 (on plants and their economical use), Li Yueyun's 劉岳雲 (jinshi degree 1886) Gewu zhongfa 格物中法, or Wei Jie's 衛傑 (fl.
 1894) Cansang cuibian 蠶桑萃編 (on silkworm breeding).

 Table 1.
 Contents of the Tiangong kaiwu 天工開物